Sergei Baltacha (footballer, born 1958): Career

-As the Soviet government eased restrictions on traveling abroad for athletes, in 1988 at his 30 Baltacha traveled to England and Scotland, playing for Ipswich Town and St Johnstone.
+As the Soviet government eased restrictions on traveling abroad for athletes, in 1988 at age 30 Baltacha traveled to England and Scotland, playing for Ipswich Town and St Johnstone.
 His debut for Ipswich (in which he scored) was the first time a Soviet international had played in the Football League.
 He also had a spell as player manager of Inverness Caledonian in the Scottish Highland Football League, and was with Caledonian when they amalgamated with Inverness Thistle and entered the Scottish Football League in 1994 as Caledonian Thistle.